ahuggel/pentomino/README.md

 - The list of pieces is sorted by the number of positions a piece can be placed on the board.
 The idea is to use the hardest to place pieces first.
 - The positions of the first piece, the cross, are limited to positions in the upper left quadrant of the 10x6 game board to eliminate mirrored and rotated solutions.
 - The program can split the workload and start multiple processes that work in parallel.
 It does that by distributing the positions of the first piece to different processes.
-As the cross has only seven positions in the upper left quadrant of the game board, the number of worker processes is limited to a maximum of seven - not enough to make use of all cores on modern CPUs.
+As the cross has only seven positions in the upper left quadrant of the game board, the number of worker processes is limited to a maximum of seven - not enough to make use of all cores and CPUs of modern computers.
 - A plausibility check to determine if a game board still makes sense after adding a piece; it simply checks if the size of every not yet occupied contiguous region on the game board is a multiple of five basic squares.
 A simple recursive fill function is used for this and accounts for more than 56% of the total time spent (gprof) and more than 73% of all instructions executed (cachegrind).

 ```c